 Simply the answer is yes, you can use a little soap on cast iron to keep it clean, and importantly, hygienic.
 And don't be scared, because a bit of soap won't destroy your cast iron skillet!

+How to clean a cast iron skillet?
 Cleaning cast iron is a process that can take a little getting used to if you're new to the cast iron cooking game.
-Yes, there are several things you can't do, but there are more things that you CAN do.
+Yes, there are several things you can't do, but there are more things that you CAN do when you wash your cast iron.
 Old school cast iron chefs, or perhaps your Grandma, might tell you that you can't use soap to clean your cast iron, but we're going to explain why that's totally false.

 Let's start by looking at why this myth persists, and what the dangers are when it comes to cleaning with soap.